CollinCrist5/nasa-exoplanets-sql-explorer/README.md

-- How many planets haev a recorded mass but no recorded radius?
 - Which year saw the most exoplanet discoveries?
 - How many planets fall into each size category - Earth-sized, Super-Earth, Neptune-sized, and Jupiter-sized?
 - Which planets are potentially in the habitable zone (orbital period between 200 and 500 days and radius less than 2 Earth radii)?